info7374-digitakmarketing-team5/assignment2-cltv/README.md

   1. *CustomerLifetimeValue.twbx* - Tableau Workbook Interactive Visualization dashboards for exploratory data analysis, analyzing customer lifetime value and AB testing

-#### GoDaddy_Know_Your_Metrics.ipynb
-Analyzing the metrices for customer, revenue, products and AB testing
+  2. *GoDaddy_Know_Your_Metrics.ipynb* - Analyzing the metrices for customer, revenue, products and AB testing

-#### GoDaddy_Customer_Segmentation.ipynb
-Program calculate recency, frquency, monetary Value for customer segmentation
+  3. *GoDaddy_Customer_Segmentation.ipynb* - Program calculate recency, frquency, monetary Value for customer segmentation

-#### NewCustomer_Lifetime_Value_Prediction.ipynb
-Program to predict the lifetime value of the customer
+  4. *NewCustomer_Lifetime_Value_Prediction.ipynb* - Program to predict the lifetime value of the customer

-#### Analyze_ab_test_results_notebook.ipynb
-Program to to help the Godaddy understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision
+  5. *Analyze_ab_test_results_notebook.ipynb*  - Program to to help the Godaddy understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision

 ### Clat document link:
 https://codelabs-preview.appspot.com/?file_id=1wmGWwT7Bq_RAyiPDAPHvVsZ0MsKq2828oHifZpqeR6w#4